 The site is visited by more than 750,000 readers annually.

-She has recently completed a six-volume History of Medicine for Facts on File that will be used in high school and college libraries.
-She has also written about science history and the history of world exploration in two popular titles for Taylor Publishing, That’s Not in My Science Book and That’s Not in my Geography Book.
+During Kate’s years of writing for traditional publishers, she wrote Election Day: An American Holiday, an American History.
+She has also written about science history and the history of world exploration in two popular titles for Taylor Publishing, That’s Not in My Science Book and That’s Not in My Geography Book.
+She also completed a six-volume History of Medicine for Facts on File that is used in high school and college libraries.